 - a toolkit for inclusive early childhood education and care

 - guidelines on how to recruit, train and motivate well-qualified ECEC staff

 - a final report summarising the conclusions of the inclusion toolkit and the guidelines

 What are the next steps?

 The Commission will continue funding projects which contribute to the quality of early childhood education and care, including through the training and professional development of staff in this sector.
-The Erasmus+ programme will be particularly instrumental to this effect.
+The Erasmus+ programme is instrumental to this effect.